LostArtefacts/TRX/docs/CONTRIBUTING.md

 ### Top values

 - Compatibility with the original game's look and feel
+- Player choice whether to enable any impactful changes
 - Maintainability
 - Automation where possible
 - Documentation (git history and GitHub issues are great for this purpose)